Articles and Bylaws of SIPTA

 - and up to 5 other SIPTA at-large Members.

-- Terms of members of the SIPTA Executive Committee will be approximately two years, beginning on the first day of the ISIPTA conference that follows the elections and ending with the start of the subsequent ISIPTA conference.
+- Terms of members of the SIPTA Executive Committee will be approximately two years.
+They begin at the General Meeting that follows the elections and and at the General Meeting that follows the subsequent elections.

 - A member of the Executive Committee cannot take up more than one office.

 - The SIPTA Executive Committee runs the daily affairs of the Society.
-It is responsible for the newsletter and the website.
+The SIPTA Executive Editor is responsible for disseminating imprecise probabilities related news and for the website.

 - The SIPTA President, together with the Secretary and the Treasurer, handle the daily financial affairs of the Society.
 The Treasurer is accountable to the General Meeting, and prepares an annual financial report of the Society.
-This report is sent to all Members, preferably by e-mail, by the end of the year.
+These reports are presented at the General Meeting.